slab14/IoT_Sec_Gateway/README.md

       - On "Dataplane", run the following command:
       `./l2switch/startODL.sh`
       - If an error occurs, try running `sudo ./l2switch/build.sh` first and then rerun `./l2switch/startODL.sh`
+      - You should see a "Ready" message on the ODL console letting you know it is ready to receive ARP packets

+  - **6) Test**
+      - Attempt to send a ping from "Node_0" to "Node_1"
+      - On "Dataplane", Node_0's MAC address will match with the policy (as specified in step 3) and deploy middlebox demoA
+      - Attempt to send another ping from "Node_0" to "Node_1"
+      - On "Dataplane", you should see messages affirming a new container was started
+      - ICMP packets should now be dropped.
+Use netcat to test that other packets like TCP can still be received.

 ## Important info